minhtuev/euler/README.md

 Euler
 =====

-Repo for project Euler codes
+Repo for project Euler codes for fun